When is Stranger Things season 4 released on Netflix? Cast, plot, trailer and news

 With Stranger Things being one of the hottest properties that Netflix has in its Originals arsenal and the streaming wars starting to hot up with the entrance of Apple TV, Disney+, HBO Max and NBC into the on demand market, it feels like they would be looking for reasons to hang onto the show for as long as possible – and keep hold of the army of fans that comes with it.

-Speaking on Lorraine in February 2020, star Noah Schnapp (aka Will Byers) said that he was “sure” there would be another series after the fourth.
+Speaking on Lorraine in February 2020, star Noah Schnapp (aka Will Byers) said that he was “sure” there would be another season after the fourth.

 “I don’t know if I can say, but from what I think… because they haven’t really told me anything,” he said.
 “I don’t know what I can’t say either.
 I’m sure there will be another one after that.
 I can’t imagine this is the last… I feel like we’d know if this was.
 I don’t want it to end!”